BanzaiTokyo/Lesson-08-Homework/README.md

 Also added delegateVote.ts, still working on it as I am getting the error "Execution reverted for an unknown reason." npx ts-node --files ./scripts/delegateVote.ts <contract address> <delegated wallet address>
 One successful Tx: https://sepolia.etherscan.io/tx/0x5f466a3dcb8f33248b63d38d298d91498c03a33fcd9df9bdf7fcb13457cafaed

+Added winningProposal.ts to run it: npx ts-node --files ./scripts/winningProposal.ts <contract address>
+will display the winning Proposal by number and name.